Mexico Field Trips, February and March 1980

 Off

-to USUMACINTA RIVER where Charlie had gone on ahead to arrange for
+to Usumacinta River where Charlie had gone on ahead to arrange for

 the boat.
 This was his gift to us in view of the disaster of the day